 The Academic Center has been established as a dedicated student study center during the weekdays, and as an all-purpose study and work center for students and adults alike during the evenings and weekends.
 It is an established quiet zone during all regular hours of operation and cell phones are not be allowed for conversations.

 Home to a large, invaluable collection of Club trophies, medals, and memorabilia, the trophy room will showcase the Club’s storied history and achievements over the past century.
 It will highlight the Club’s founders, officials, coaches, and competitors who have advanced the Club and the sport of figure skating.

-Adjacent to the Club Library and Study Center, this room is designed for Board and committee meetings to facilitate business at the Club.
-It will include a large upscale meeting table, conference and projection capabilities, wall boards, and other meeting essentials.
+Adjacent to the Club Library and Academic Center, this room is designed for Board and committee meetings to facilitate business at the Club.
+It includes a large upscale meeting table, conference and projection capabilities, wall boards, and other meeting essentials.